Nacharam

 Nacharam is a neighbourhood of Hyderabad in the Indian state of Telangana.
 It falls under Uppal Mandal.
 It forms Ward No. 6 of Greater Hyderabad Municipal Corporation.

 Demographics of Nacharam

-Telugu is the Local Language here.
+Telugu is the local language.
 Hindi and English are also spoken and understood by most people.

 Transportation

 Rail

 Moula Ali Railway Station and Malkajgiri Junction Railway Station are the nearby railway stations to Nacharam.
 Secunderabad Junction Railway station is at a distance of 8.5 km which connects to all major cities in India.
 Sithaphalmandi station is the closest station connecting to the MMTS service.

 Local bus

-Nacharam Bus Station, Nacharam Industrial Area Bus Station, and H.M.T Nagar Bus Station are the three bus stations that are served by TSRTC buses of series 3HN, 3N, 3KN, 6H, 250, 49M/250, 250C, 250S, and 17HN.
+Nacharam Bus Station, Nacharam Industrial Area Bus Station, Mallapur Noma and H.M.T Nagar Bus Station are the four bus stations that are served by TSRTC buses of series 3HN, 3N, 3KN,6HN, 250, 49M/250, 250C, 250S, and 17HN.

 Metro

 The closest Metro station is the Habsiguda Metro Station of the Corridor 3 of the Hyderabad Metro Rail which is 1 km away.